agile metrics

 Conclusion

 Metrics can be invaluable tools for leveraging agile development, as they provide insights into team performance and help drive continuous improvement.
-To use metrics effectively, choose the right ones for your project, make them visible, keep them up-to-date, and use them as a means for continuous improvement.
+To use metrics effectively, choose the right ones for your project, make them visible, keep them up-to-date, and use them for continuous improvement.
 By avoiding metric misuse and fostering a collaborative and adaptable team culture, you can ensure that metrics support agile development rather than hinder it.

 Was this article helpful?